truzmeto/EM_GaussianMixture/README.md

+## My implementation of so Ml algorithms

+This repository contains some of ML algorithmsi implemented with python3 out of curiosity.

+** Currently it has:

-## Expectation Maximization via Gaussian Mixture
+1. Expectation Maximization with Gaussian Mixture that performes clustering on data set with unknown labels.

-This code represents Expectation Maximization with Gaussian Mixture in order to performe clustering the data set with unknown labels.
-It is developed with python3.
-Currently, it only supports diagonal covariance meaniang std length is same along different feature directions.
+   It only supports diagonal covariance meaniang std length is same along different feature directions.

+2. K-neirest neighbour including cross validation